 The contract must be submitted online at Submit an Honors Option Contract by the end of the first week of classes.
-The deadline for Fall 2022 is Monday, August 29, 2022.
-The process is outlined below:'
+The deadline for Spring 2023 is Monday, January 23, 2023.
+The process is outlined below:

 - Student initiates the process online Submit an Honors Option Contract using a TRACKSlogin@fit.edu (omit "my" from your email address) as login name and TRACKS password.

 - Student uploads the course syllabus and submits the request.